River Chess: Human influences

 The valley has a long history of human habitation.
 There are a number of Roman villa sites along the valley, including Latimer Park.
 At Sarratt strip lynchets can be seen in terraces along the hillside made by the action of ploughing along the slope and thought to have been the site of medieval vineyards.

 Human habitation has altered the valley and the river in many ways, not all of them beneficial for wildlife.
 River modifications such as dredging and widening slow the current, allow silt to accumulate and smother the gravel riverbed.
 Changes in the land use adjacent to the river can also have impact.
 Water meadows have been replaced by arable fields and building developments, altering drainage patterns and causing pollution.
 Abstraction of water from the underlying chalk aquifer reduces river flows and lowers the river's ability to tolerate drought.

 The introduction of alien species to the catchment has had a major effect on the wildlife of the river.
-Water vole populations declined catastrophically along the Chess between 2001 & 2003 with a 97% population decrease being observed.
+Water vole populations declined catastrophically along the Chess between 2001 and 2003 with a 97% population decrease being observed.
 This population crash was caused mainly by the North American mink, a species introduced to the British Isles originally for the fur trade.
 In 2004 a water vole recovery project was set up by the Chilterns Chalk Streams Project and the Environment Agency, combining mink control with habitat improvement to try to halt this decline.
 In 2005 a survey found that the water vole population had recovered to 18% of its 2001 levels.